 When moving a production server and changing the server domain name, do the following:

-Re-index all groups in the Dev > Server indexing page (in the ver 6 User Interface, go to System administration > Server status > Indexing).
+Re-index all groups and URLs in the Dev > Server indexing page (in the ver 6 User Interface, go to System administration > Server status > Indexing).
+This may degrade server performance while it is running but will prime the cache and improve performance once it is finished.
+It is not strictly necessary unless PageSeeder has been upgraded and the release notes recommend it.